-Further information on Loan Caps can be found on the Department of Education, Skills and Employment website.
+Further information on Loan Caps can be found on the Department of Employment and Workplace Relations website.

 Students who intend to withdraw from all or part of course are advised that there will be no financial, administrative or any other barrier to withdrawal.

 To avoid incurring a VET Student Loan debt it is important to withdraw before the census date.
 The census date is set at no less than 20% of the duration of the unit of study date as is listed on the Schedule of VET Tuition Fees.
 It is important that you check the census date for each unit of study.
 Students will also receive a VET Student Loan Fee Notice at least fourteen (14) days prior to the Census date for each Unit of Study.

 If a student withdraws from a Diploma or Advanced Diploma level course prior to or on the Census Date, Melbourne Polytechnic will refund the tuition fee and any other fees and charges paid by, or on behalf of, the student.
 A student who has a VET Student Loan will incur no debt.